Benson-Genomics-Lab/TRF/README.md

 ## What's New ##

+### New for version 4.10.0 ###

+Some of these changes may be present in 4.09 and were undocumented, if they were caught during launch.
+They are officially present in 4.10.0.

+Major:

+* TRF now has an exit status of 0 on success, and non-zero otherwise.
+Previously, TRF would have a non-zero exit statys which was to interpreted by the user as the number of TRs processed.
+However, this is impractical since the maximum value an exit status might take is 255.
+Also, the UNIX convention is to exit with a status of 0 on success.
+Non- zero statuses are to be interpreted as errors, with certain values being reserved for specific meaning.
+* TRF will throw an error if a value of over 2000 is given for MaxPeriod parameter.
+Our documentation states that this value must be between 1 and 2000, inclusive.
+Minor changes to the code have been made in anticipation for raising this limit.
+However, very large TRs might be considered outside the scope of TRF, as the dynamics involved in duplication may be different than the assumptions made in the algorithm are designed for.

+Minor:

+* We are beginning to adopt Semantic Versioning (https://semver.org/).
+We may not be fully compliant yet, and compliance will rely on future developers adhering to the convention.
+TRF 4.10.0 will be the first version released with a semver complaint version numbers.

+Fixes:

+* TRF will no longer crash if the argument list is empty (regression in 4.09)
+* TRF will no longer crash when given a MaxPeriod value of over 2004.
+As above, TRF will simply not allow any value of MaxPeriod over 2000.

+Internal changes:

+trf.c:

+* Fix: Defer checking presence of -v flag avoid a crash when the argument list is empty.
+* Check contents of `outputcount` and `endstatus` members of `paramset` struct to determine success after running TRFControlRoutine.
+Print informative messages on exit.
+* Parameter validation.
+Will now print an error on most bad parameters, along with a helpful message.
+Exits with status 1 in case of a bad parameter.

+trfrun.h:

+* TRFControlRoutine now has a void return type.
+We no longer rely on a return value from this function.
+* Set paramset.endstatus (now a `char *`) to some informative message, rather than returning some integer value defined by macros, when exiting.
+* More error checking.
+Don't exit immediately when allocating memory for AlignPair struct.
+Instead, set error message and propagate back to main.

+tr30dat.h:

+* Reformatted with astyle.
+* Some `char *` variables changed to `unsigned char *` if they were ever used as an index to an array.
+Avoids compiler warnings, safer.
+* Some `int` members in TRFPARAMSET definition changed to `unsigned int` for safety/semantics.
+* Note added on changes needed to EC array for support of pattern sizes over 2000.
+See below, and major changes above.

+tr30dat.c:

+* Some `char *` variables changed to `unsigned char *` if they were ever used as an index to an array.
+Avoids compiler warnings, safer.
+* Set paramset.endstatus message in function-generating macro new1Darrayfunc.
+Avoid exiting right away so that the exact error is visible to callers/main.
+* Also in new1Darrayfunc, use type of pointer, rather than type name.
+Less important in a macro written in this way, but more consistent.
+* Use `MAXPATTERNSIZECONSTANT` to walk through Consensus struct's members, since that is the value used to initialize them.
+Added note on changes needed to implementation should the limit on pattern size ever be raised.
+* Similarly when setting the `waiting_time_criteria` and `k_run_sums_criteria` members in the structs in Distance array.
+Code in place to "round down" pattern sizes above 2000, but too many other code changes need to be made to actually support this, and I have no time to test them.

 ### New For Version 4.09 (Feb 22, 2016) ###
  - this version fixes issues with centromeres in HG38